syapik96/aws/README.md

 ## Credit :

 *   Original Script by  Horas
-*   Modded Script by    whytzy
+*   Modded Script by    syapik96